-In Mali, the Company is operating two projects.
-The projects are referred to as, Senegal Mali Shear Zone ("SMSZ") and Djimbala.
+In Mali, the Company is operating the Senegal Mali Shear Zone Project ("SMSZ").

 SMSZ: This Project consists of i) Farabantourou Project; ii) 100% interest of the Farikounda Project (acquired in 2019 through the acquisition of Ashanti Gold Corp.); iii) an option agreement with Mineral Management Consulting ("MMC") ("MMC Option") to acquire certain concessions; iv) two-concession block (the "Sebessounkoto Sud" Project and "Djelimangara" Project, collectively the "Altus Permits"); v) an option agreement ("SUD Option") for the acquisition of a 95% interest in Linguekoto Property; vi) an option agreement (the "Harmattan Option") for the acquisition of all the rights of a research permit in the Sola West area; v) the Kolomba Exploration Permit that is contiguous to other permits of the SMSZ projects.